iyzg/iyzg.github.io/_posts/2020-04-01-the-kaunta-collection-001.md

 <details>
 <summary>Hint 1</summary>

-Is the preserving the current maximum in the array always the best solution?
+Is preserving the current maximum in the array always the best solution?

 </details>